-Officially the United Mexican States (Estados Unidos Mexicanos), the country is divided into 31 states and Mexico City.
-Mexico’s population of 123 million makes it the eleventh most populous country in the world.
+Officially the United Mexican States (Estados Unidos Mexicanos), the country is divided into 31 states and Mexico City (CDMX).
+Mexico’s estimated population of nearly 127 million makes it the eleventh most populous country in the world.

 About 60 percent of Mexicans are of Indian-Spanish (Mestizo) descent, another 30 percent are Indian and 9 percent are Caucasian.
 Just over 80 percent of the Mexican people belong to the Catholic Church, down from over 90 percent in the 1990s.
 That number still makes Mexico the second largest Catholic country in the world, behind Brazil.